Me without potatoes is

 ½ tsp black cumin and mustard seeds

-1 tsp ginger and green
+1 tsp ginger and green chilli paste

 1 tsp coriander powder